switchfootsid/Practical-Tensorflow/distributed-training.md

 ### Note on Practical Distributed TF:
 As someone who wants to focus on developing (learning) new deep architectures, I must warn you that managing parameters-workers in Tensorflow code is a little messy.
 It requires the developer to write a lot of control statements and tracking IP addresses.

-It is error-prone and impractical to create a ClusterSpec using host endpoints (IP address and port number).
-Use instead a cluster manager such as Kubernetes to reduce the complexity of configuring and launching TensorFlow applications.
-The main options are either a cloud managed solution.
-I highly recommend using **Google Cloud Machine Learning Engine.** By wrapping your code in high-level **TF Esimtators API**, distributed training is a breeeze on and requires **no code changes** on CMLE.
+One disadvantage of Distributed TensorFlow, is that you have to **manage the starting and stopping of servers explicitly**.
+This means keeping track of the host endpoints (IP addresses and ports) of all your TensorFlow servers in your program and starting and stopping those servers manually.

 ```
 parameter_servers = ["localhost:2222"]
 workers = ["localhost:2223", "localhost:2224", "localhost:2225"]
-cluster = tf.train.ClusterSpec({"parameter_server": parameter_servers, "worker": workers})
+cluster = tf.train.ClusterSpec({"ps": parameter_servers, "worker": workers})
+if FLAGS.job_name == "ps":
+    server.join()
+elif FLAGS.job_name == "worker":
+...
 ```
+It is error-prone and impractical to create a ```ClusterSpec``` using host endpoints (IP address and port number).
+Use instead a cluster manager such as Kubernetes to reduce the complexity of configuring and launching TensorFlow applications.
+The main options are either a cloud managed solution.
+I *highly recommend* using **Google Cloud Machine Learning Engine.** By wrapping your code in high-level **TF Esimtators API**, distributed training is a breeeze on and requires **no code changes** on CMLE.